 While hives are most commonly not severe or harmful, we know they can be irritating and uncomfortable.
-A doctor can provide treatments to prevent the hives from recurring; however, there are at-home remedies to try to find immediate relief.
+A doctor can provide treatments to prevent the hives from recurring; however, there are at-home remedies to try to soothe hives immediately.

 First and foremost, don’t scratch your itch!
 Hives can be extremely itchy, and the natural instinct would be to scratch the area that is bothering you.
 But scratching hives can make them more inflamed and cause them to spread.

 Instead, try these tips to soothe your skin and find relief from itchy hives: